dschonholtz/FaceVAE/README.md

 # A Simple FaceVAE example

-This code is from this tutorial.
-The code is not my own.
+This code is largely from the following guide.
+I have added some comments to make sure I understand what is going on and have mucked with the input a bit.
+I also typed most of it rather than copying/pasting to make sure I knew what was going where.

 https://debuggercafe.com/generating-fictional-celebrity-faces-using-convolutional-variational-autoencoder-and-pytorch/

-What is my own is the incessant comments.
-I decided if I was lifting someone elses code I could at least make sure to understand it by putting a comment on every line explaining what was happening.

 ## Where is the data?
 The input folder is intentionally missing